Scientific Name: Myristica Fragrans Houtt

 Nutmeg Essential Oil Benefits: Component Breakdown

-• Sabinene - Sabinene is a dominant constituent in carrot seed and black pepper essential oils and contributes to the pepper’s spiciness.
-Sabinene has been studied for its possible uses for soothing skin eruptions, relieving arthritis pain, and digestion complaints.
+- Sabinene - Sabinene is a dominant constituent in carrot seed and black pepper essential oils and contributes to the pepper’s spiciness.
+Sabinene has been studied for its possible uses for soothing skin eruptions, and relieving arthritis pain, and digestion complaints.
 Sabinene is demonstrated to possess anti-inflammatory, antioxidant, antimicrobial, antibacterial, and antifungal properties.

-• a-Pinene & B-Pinene- In a scientific study published in Molecules magazine in 2019, Salehi et al. proclaimed a-Pinene and B-Pinene as “A Miracle Gift of Nature”, citing their actions as including antibiotic resistance modulation, anticoagulant, antitumor, antimicrobial, antimalarial, antioxidant, anti-inflammatory, anti-Leishmania, and analgesic effects.
+- a-Pinene & B-Pinene- In a scientific study published in Molecules magazine in 2019, Salehi et al. proclaimed a-Pinene and B-Pinene as “A Miracle Gift of Nature”, citing their actions as including antibiotic resistance modulation, anticoagulant, antitumor, antimicrobial, antimalarial, antioxidant, anti-inflammatory, anti-Leishmania, and analgesic effects.

-• Myristicin -Myristicin is a precursor for amphetamine derivative compounds structurally associated with MDMA; it is thought to be metabolized into MMDA in the human body to produce hallucinogenic effects (See below.)
+- Myristicin -Myristicin is a precursor for amphetamine derivative compounds structurally associated with MDMA; it is thought to be metabolized into MMDA in the human body to produce hallucinogenic effects (See below).

-• Terpinene-4-ol- Powerful antibacterial agent.
+- Terpinene-4-ol- Powerful antibacterial agent.

-• Gamma-Terpinene -Thought to have antioxidant properties.
+- Gamma-Terpinene -Thought to have antioxidant properties.

-• Linalool - A component appearing in many essential oils, clinical trials demonstrate linalool to have anti-inflammatory and anti-depressive properties.
+- Linalool - A component appearing in many essential oils, clinical trials demonstrate linalool to have anti-inflammatory and anti-depressive properties.

-• (+)-Limonene - appears mainly in essential oils that have been expressed from citrus fruit rinds, but also in some conifer resins.
+- (+)-Limonene - appears mainly in essential oils that have been expressed from citrus fruit rinds, but also in some conifer resins.
 It is very good at cleaning things, able to dissolve oily residues, so is often found in cleaning products.
 In the same way, it has mild effects on thick conditions in the body, like phlegm, and can sometimes be indicated for bronchitis.
 Limonene also has a vital part to play in the insecticidal actions of trees.

-• a-Phellandrene - is believed to reduce pain and increase energy levels, reduce pain, and may have potential as an anti-cancer agent.
+- a-Phellandrene - Is believed to reduce pain and increase energy levels, reduce pain, and may have potential as an anti-cancer agent.
 It is often added to perfumes and as a fragrant addition to cosmetics.

-• a-Terpinene - antioxidant constituent.
+- a-Terpinene - Antioxidant constituent.

 According to Chrissie Wildwood in her Encyclopaedia of Aromatherapy nutmeg essential oil is: